universitytheater/utheater.github.io/_shows/2023/winter/macbeth-in-space.md

     bio: "is a second-year Art History and Data Science major.
 Her previous theatre credits with UT include *The Heirs* (ASM), *Marian* (ASM), *The Intruder* Workshop (Costume Designer), *Scientific Method* (Costume Designer), the *Queen of Spades* Workshop (SM & PM), and the B.A.
 Thesis, *Yivdak* (Jared).
 She is also involved with the Commedia Dell’Arte improv troupe on campus."
   - name: Emily Curran
     role: Lighting Designer
-    bio: "is a first year and this is her second Dean’s Men show.
+    bio: "is a first-year and this is her second Dean’s Men show.
 Last quarter she worked on *Romeo & Juliet* (Assistant Lighting Designer) and she is looking forward to continuing sitting behind the tech table and hitting buttons."
   - name: Kelly Mao
     role: Sound Designer
     bio: "is a second-year Computer Science and Mathematics major whose previous UT/Dean's Men credits include *Romeo & Juliet* (Asst.
 Sound Designer), *King Lear* (Co-Stage Manager), and *Love's Labour's Lost* (Asst.
 Stage Manager).
 She enjoys deep conversations and long walks on the beach at sunset."